Nucleation and growth in two dimensions: Introduction

 \item[$(b)$] If $\log n \ll k \ll \sqrt{n}(\log n)^2$ then

 \item[$(c)$] If $\sqrt{n}(\log n)^2 \ll k \ll n$ then

 \end{enumerate} \end{theorem}

-The bounds above are obtained via a quite precise structural description of the nucleation and growth process.
-In regime~$(a)$, the process is essentially identical to 2-neighbour bootstrap percolation (see Section~\ref{sec:boot:intro}), since most nucleations do not have time to grow at all by time $\tau$, and the threshold is the same as that determined by Holroyd~\cite{Hol} in the case $k = 1$.
+The bounds above are obtained via a structural description of the nucleation and growth process.
+In regime~$(a)$, the behaviour of the process is similar to that of 2-neighbour bootstrap percolation (see Section~\ref{sec:boot:intro}), since most nucleations do not have time to grow at all by time $\tau$, and the threshold is the same as that determined by Holroyd~\cite{Hol} in the case $k = 1$.
 In regime~$(b)$ the behaviour changes significantly, and individual nucleations grow (at an accelerating rate) to size almost $\sqrt{k}$ before combining together in a final (and extremely rapid) `bootstrap-like' phase.
 In regime~$(c)$ the behaviour changes again, as individual droplets reach their `terminal velocity' (see Section~\ref{sec:growth}) before meeting one another.

-We will give a much more detailed description of the behaviour of the process in Section~\ref{sec:outline}, together with an outline of the proof.
+We will give a more detailed description of the behaviour of the process in Section~\ref{sec:outline}, together with an outline of the proof.
 In Sections~\ref{sec:AR} and~\ref{sec:TV} we prove various bounds on the growth of a single droplet, and in Section~\ref{upper:sec} we deduce the (relatively straightforward) upper bounds in Theorem~\ref{thm:NG2d}.
-In Sections~\ref{sec:lower:boot},~\ref{sec:lowerAC} and~\ref{sec:lowerTV} we prove our various lower bounds on $\tau$, and in Section~\ref{sec:problems} we discuss open problems, including more general update rules and higher dimensions.
+In Sections~\ref{sec:lower:boot},~\ref{sec:lowerAC} and~\ref{sec:lowerTV} we prove our lower bounds on $\tau$, and in Section~\ref{sec:problems} we discuss open problems, including more general update rules and higher dimensions.